Conceptionists: Origins

 In 1489, by permission of Pope Innocent VIII, the nuns adopted the Cistercian rule, bound themselves to the daily recitation of the Divine Office, and they were placed under obedience to the ordinary of the diocese.
-In 1501, Pope Alexander VI united this community with the Benedictine community of San Pedro de las Duenas, under the rule of St. Clare, but in 1511 Julius II gave it a rule of its own and put them under the protection of General Minister of Friars Minor, for this reason the nuns were called Franciscan Conceptionist.
+In 1501, Pope Alexander VI united this community with the Benedictine community of San Pedro de las Duenas, under the rule of St. Clare, but in 1511 Julius II gave it a rule of its own and put them under the protection of General Minister of Friars Minor, for this reason the nuns were called Franciscan Conceptionists.
 Special constitutions were drawn up for the Order in 1516 by Cardinal Francisco de Quiñones.
 It was the foundress, Beatrice of Silva, who chose the white habit, with a white scapular and blue mantle.

 A second convent was founded in 1507 at Torrigo, from which, in turn, were established seven others.
 The order soon spread through Portugal, Spain, Italy, France; Spain's colony of New Spain (Mexico), starting in 1540 and as well as in Portugal's colony of Brazil.
 (That community, however, later separated to become a religious congregation of missionary sisters of the Third Order of St. Francis.).
 At its height there were some 2,000 convents of the order throughout the world.
 As of 2020, there were about 1,400 members in 127 houses.